Key developments in AI governance, regulation, accreditation, and enforcement, synthesized so you can stay informed without drowning in jargon.

 Each edition examines the layer underneath AI adoption: who holds decision authority when AI is wrong, where the Human Authority Line is drawn for high-risk workflows, how organizations respond in the first ninety minutes of an AI-related incident, and what regulators, accreditors, and boards are actually measuring against.
 Concrete patterns.
 Named gaps.
 Specific moves you can make before the next board meeting.

 Graduates are rejecting "just embrace AI."
-Why that reaction is a signal, and how leaders keep junior talent when AI absorbs the entry-level rung.
+Forty-two percent already believe it will shrink their opportunities, and entry-level hiring in AI-exposed roles has already dropped.
+Why the booing was a signal, and how leaders keep junior talent when the first rung disappears.

 The Blind Spot is written by Dr. Tiffany Masson, Psy.D., founder of Falkovia, forensic and clinical psychologist, and founding university president who built a medical school from a blank page under accreditation and regulatory scrutiny.
 The newsletter draws on what she sees inside live engagements with healthcare CEOs, university presidents, and venture capital and private equity firms governing AI in regulated institutions.